HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 ## Usage (As Attendee)

+**These commands only work in the main or root Zoom meeting**.
+If you're in a breakout room, you can return to the main or root Zoom meeting from a Breakout room by selecting End Meeting in a Breakout Room and selecting Leave Breakout room.

 * `!ls` List Rooms
 * `!mv <room id>` Move to breakout room ID.
 List of IDs can be found with `!ls`.
 * `!version` Have the bot print out the version.